RA Flexible Software Package Documentation Release v6.0.0

 fsp_err_t R_SAU_LIN_CommunicationAbort ( lin_ctrl_t *const p_api_ctrl)

-Cancels in progress information frame read or write, or start frame read or write.
+Cancels in progress data read or write, or header read or write.
 Break field reception cannot be cancelled.
-For slave nodes, reception of a new start frame reception is still enabled after a call to this function.
+For slave nodes, reception of a new header reception is still enabled after a call to this function.

 Implements lin_api_t::communicationAbort.